Here I am, starting day four of my “No Sugar for 30 days Challenge”. And so far I’ve done really, really well.

 I’m no expert, but I’ll share with you the few ways I’ve always dealt with them.

 - Removing all sweets from the home.
-Since I rarely buy sweets for home or bake sweets at home, this was quite easy for me.
+Since I rarely buy sweets for home or bake sweets at home, this was quite easy for me this time around.
+In the past I had to get rid of a lot!

-- Have fresh veggies cut up and ready to snack on in the fridge.
+- Have fresh veggies cut up, or have plenty of fruit on hand and ready to snack on in the fridge.
 This helps me out immensely when I just want something right now!

 - Drink a hot beverage.
-I’ve been sipping on cups of tea sweetened with honey as well as Teechino sweetened with maple syrup.
-And the fact that it takes so long to sip, seems to melt them away.
+I’ve been sipping on cups of tea sweetened with honey as well as Teechino (available on Amazon)sweetened with maple syrup.
+And the fact that it takes so long to sip, seems to melt them away. (a small amount of natural sugars is fine in my book – I use about 1 teaspoon)

 - I’m making sure I eat some homemade sauerkraut each day as well as yogurt and/or kefir smoothies.
 These fermented and cultured products are a wonderful source of good bacteria to help me balance my gut flora.